Mitzelldone/JavaScript30/The 30 Projects/29 - Countdown Timer/readme.md

 });
 ```

-[NOTICE] we can directly select as document.elementName if an element has a name attribute in the DOM of HTML (in this case is document.customForm, the customForm is a name attribute of <form> element)
+[NOTICE] we can directly select as document.elementName if an element has a name attribute in the DOM of HTML (in this case is document.customForm, the customForm is a name attribute of `<form>` element).

 We prevent the default action, get the value (represents minutes) from the text input and then call the timer.
 We then reset the form to empty the text field.